devlaam/Leucine/README.md

     myActor.stop(Actor.Stop.Finish)
     ActorGuard.watch(false,1.second,complete)
 ```
 See this [run in Scastie](https://scastie.scala-lang.org/p6332KZjQQihj6JqsU3cMg).
-Remark: this links to the example in the master thread.
-There may be syntactical differences.
+Remark: Depending on the release used, there may be syntactical differences.

 ### Advanced features
 The functionality of actors can be extended with mixins.
 There are: